Dylan Moore Player Props: Mariners vs. Twins

-After hitting .182 with two doubles, a home run, a walk and four RBI in his past 10 games, Dylan Moore and the Seattle Mariners take on the Minnesota Twins (who will start Kenta Maeda) at 7:40 PM ET on Monday.
+Dylan Moore -- batting .182 with two doubles, a home run, two walks and four RBI in his past 10 games -- will be in action for the Seattle Mariners against the Minnesota Twins, with Pablo Lopez on the mound, on July 25 at 7:40 PM ET.

-He reached base in both of his plate appearances in his last game against the Blue Jays.
+He had a hitless showing in his most recent game (0-for-2) against the Twins.

 Dylan Moore Game Info & Props vs. the Twins